 No new species in Spring 1026.

-Photo top of page: The open pool in the marsh as seen year later on May 15, 1952.
-Photo from a Kodachrome taken by Martha Crone, courtesy Martha Crone Collection, MHS
+Photo top of page: One of the open pools in the marsh as seen years later on May 15, 1952.
+This pool did not exist in 1926.
+Photo from a Kodachrome taken by Martha Crone.
+These Kodachromes were given to Friends of the Wild Flower Garden by Martha Crone Estate.

 Garden Log - Native Plant Reserve, Glenwood Park, Minneapolis, MN by Eloise Butler